 Alignment – Define the purpose and the practical steps to get there

-Knowing who you are inviting to the meeting and what the purpose of the meeting is, should be the next important step.
-This will allow you to easily create an objective that everybody involved in the meeting can support.
+Once you know who you are inviting to the meeting and what the purpose of the meeting is, the next important step will be to create an objective that everybody involved in the meeting can support.

 Keeping people aligned on the purpose of the meeting is perhaps even more important in remote meetings because it is easy for people to disengage when unobserved.

 By posting your proposed objectives for the meeting as individual sticky notes, it invites people to feel that they can propose important amendments and additions if they are needed.
 This openness develops a sense of responsibility and ownership over the objectives, and is a key step to better engaging people in what happens during the meeting.

 Furthermore, you can involve them in moving the sticky notes to reflect the priorities of the meeting by identifying the most important (primary) objectives, and those that are not so important (secondary).